Carl Olson (drag racer): 1969

 Olson entered the 1969 NHRA Winternationals at Auto Club Raceway in Pomona, California, but failed to qualify.

 1970

-At the 1970 Winternationals, Olson qualified #4, but was eliminated in round two by #12 qualifier JIm Davis.
+At the 1970 Winternationals, Olson qualified #4, but was eliminated in round two by #12 qualifier Jim Davis.

 1971

 Olson qualified #30 at the 1971 Winternationals.
 He was eliminated in the quarter-final by Don Garlits.
 He also entered the 1971 AHRA Winter Nationals at Beeline Dragway in Scottsdale, Arizona.
 He qualified #15, and lost in the semi-final to Chris "the Greek" Karamesines.
 The semi-final finish paid Olson US$400.

-He also entered the 1971 NHRA U.S. Nationals at Indianapolis Raceway Park in Clermont, Indiana, where he was #3 qualifier, and lost in the sei-final to top qualifier Garlits in Swamp Rat 14.
-His final 1972 Top Fuel event was the Supernats at Ontario Motor Speedway, in Ontario, California; Olson qualified #13, and went out in round two to #21 qualifier Tony Nancy.
+Olson also entered the 1971 NHRA U.S. Nationals at Indianapolis Raceway Park in Clermont, Indiana, where he was #3 qualifier, and lost in the sei-final to top qualifier Garlits in Swamp Rat 14.
+His final 1972 Top Fuel event was the Supernationals at Ontario Motor Speedway, in Ontario, California; Olson qualified #13, and went out in round two to #21 qualifier Tony Nancy.